How To Feed A Loon

 • Bok choy

 EXPERT TIP: Stir-frying is a method of cooking over very high heat.
 This is great for numerous reasons, including cooking at high heat quickly cooks the vegetables and proteins and retains much of the nutritional value.
 Also, the dish comes together very quickly.
-For this reason, it is extremely to have your mise en place all set, meaning be sure to have all of your ingredients prepped and ready to go before you start to stir-fry.
+For this reason, it is extremely important to have your mise en place all set, meaning be sure to have all of your ingredients prepped and ready to go before you start to stir-fry.

 We love to start by quickly cooking fresh garlic and ginger in a little bit of extra-virgin olive oil.
 This only takes about 30 seconds.